microsoft/botframework-solutions/docs/site/_docs/reference/skills/productivity-todo.md

 + - add {TaskContent=Math} to my {ListType=homework}
 ```

-(Optional) If you want to surport multi languages, please modify corresponding `.resx` files and `.lu` files, such as `Deployment\Resources\LU\zh\todo.lu`.
+(Optional) If you want to surport multi languages, please modify corresponding `.resx` files and `.lu` files, such as `Deployment/Resources/LU/zh/todo.lu`.

 ```diff
 ## AddToDo
 + - 在{ListType=作业}列表里加上{TaskContent=数学}
 ```

 (Optional) After you add new list type, you can modify prompts as needed to make your conversation more friendly.
-For example, you can modify `Responses\Main\ToDoMainResponses.json`:
+For example, you can modify `Responses/Main/ToDoMainResponses.json`:

 ```diff
 "ToDoWelcomeMessage": {